Family Child Care Homes

-It can take up to two months to receive results from the state laboratory after receiving your samples.
+After receiving your samples, it can take up to two months to receive results from the state laboratory.

 Do I have to use the free sampling kits and lead analysis at the state laboratory?

-If all your results are less than 5 parts per billion (ppb), you do not need to take further action after reporting the results to your employees and parents/guardians.
+If all your results are less than five parts per billion (ppb), you do not need to take further action after reporting the results to your employees and parents/guardians.

-Our technical assistance team will reach out to you if any of your results are equal to or greater than 5 parts per billion (ppb).
+Our technical assistance team will contact you if any of your results are equal to or greater than five parts per billion (ppb).
 They will cover the next steps with you.
-First you need to immediately stop using the water at that sampling location for drinking or cooking.
-You can continue to wash hands and dishes.
+First, you must immediately stop using the water at that sampling location for drinking or cooking.
+You can continue to wash your hands and dishes.
 DO NOT boil your water to remove lead.
 Boiling water does not remove lead from water.
-Please do not begin fixing this location until you receive next steps from our technical assistance team.
+Please do not begin fixing this location until you receive the following steps from our technical assistance team.
 If you have questions, please call us at 719-733-7468.

 - What is done with my test results?